slidevjs/slidev/docs/builtin/components.md

 Insert the main title from a slide parsed as HTML.

-Titles and title levels get automatically retrieved from the first title element of each slides.
+Titles and title levels get automatically retrieved from the first title element of each slide.

-You can override this automatic behaviour for a slide by using the front matter syntax:
+You can override this automatic behavior for a slide by using the front matter syntax:

 ```yml
 ---